 - Beef base – or bouillon

-First, set a large 6-8 quart saucepot over high heat.
-Add the water and bring to a boil.
-Tear the stems off the red chiles and remove the seeds, and then rip the chiles into large pieces.
+First, set a large 6-8 quart saucepot (or dutch oven) over high heat.
+Add the water and bring it to a boil.
+Tear the stems off the red chile pods and remove the seeds, and then rip the chiles into large pieces.
 Pro Tip: Use rubber gloves whenever handling hot chiles.

-Once the water is boiling, stir in the dried chiles pieces and raisins.
+Once the water is boiling, stir in the dried chile pieces and raisins.
 Turn off the heat and let the chiles steep for 10 minutes.

 Meanwhile, prep the remaining ingredients: Cut the pork roast into large 1 ½ inch chunks and season well with salt and pepper.
 Chop the onion and garlic.